 The total budget for the fiscal year 2013 is USD 765 million; 22.4% of the budget (USD 171 million) is endowed by the Korean government.
 A large portion of the budget (approximately 60%) is secured through research grants.

 All students receive generous scholarships from the Korean government and the university, covering most of their expenses including tuition and fees.
-A majority of students live on campus, where diverse facilities and amenities, including a hospital, a pharmacy, bakery shops, restaurants, and supermarkets, provide a high level of convenience.
-The campuses are bilingual, and most courses are offered in English.
+The majority of students live on campus where diverse and numerous amenity facilities, among other things, hospital, pharmacy, bakery shops, restaurants, and supermarkets, provide the highest level of conveniences to the students.
+The campuses are bilingual, and most of the courses are offered in English.

 KAIST has an autonomous and flexible academic system to support creative and student-led education.
-For example, the Open Major System allows undergraduate students to take classes that suit their aptitude and interest for three terms without declaring a major.
-This system allows students to plan their own study and helps them build confidence in their academic capabilities.
+For example, the Open-Major System allows undergraduate students to take classes that suit their aptitude and interest for three terms without declaring a major.
+Through this system, students can plan their own study to build confidence in their academic capabilities.

-One of the long-term goals of KAIST education is to improve the knowledge transfer process from professor to student and the efficacy of science and engineering education through the transformation of classroom-based, analog education into digitalized, customized, and learner-based education.
-Today’s advancements in information technology demand that KAIST develop a new paradigm of higher education.
-The university’s I-Four education initiative provides individualized, IT-based, integrated, and internationalized education, with emphasis on dynamic interactions between and among faculty members and students.
+One of the long-term goals of KAIST education is to improve the knowledge transfer process of one-way lecture from a professor to students and the efficacy of science and engineering education through the transformation of classroom-based, analog education into “digitalized, customized, and learner-based education.”
+The advancement in today’s information technology demands that KAIST develop a new paradigm for higher education.
+Its new education initiative, Education 3.0 Program, provides individualized, IT-based, integrated, and internationalized education to students with emphasis on dynamic interactions between and among faculty members and students.

-Along with IT Convergence Building constructed in February 2013, the KAIST Institute (KI) is one of the latest additions to the campus.
-KI has independent research centers at the level of university colleges, conducting convergence research in advanced fields: BioCentury, IT Convergence, Design of Complex Systems, NanoCentury, and Optical Science and Technology.
-Among principal research facilities within KAIST are NanoFab Center, Satellite Technology Research Center, Humanoid Robot Research Center, Metabolic & Biomolecular Engineering National Research Laboratory, and 59 centers for such research areas as brain science, nuclear engineering, information security, display, robotics, and wireless power transfer technology.
+The KAIST Institute (KI) has five independent research centers at the level of a college to conduct convergence research in advanced fields: BioCentury, IT Convergence, Design of Complex Systems, NanoCentury, and Optical Science and Technology.
+A total of 109 research facilities including NanoFab Center, the Satellite Technology Research Center, the Humanoid Robot Research Center, and the Metabolic & Biomolecular Engineering National Research Laboratory are situated on the KAIST campus.

-KAIST has three campuses, one in Seoul and two in Daejeon.
-The Seoul campus houses the College of Business.
-The main and information technology campuses in Daejeon are located in the center of the Daedeok Innopolis, the largest scientific and technological R&D cluster in Korea, comprising more than 1,399 government and private research institutes and startups.
+KAIST has three campuses, one in Seoul, and two in Daejeon.
+The Seoul campus has the College of Business.
+The main and information and communications technology (ICT) campuses in Daejeon are located in the center of Daedeok Innopolis, the largest scientific and technological R&D cluster in Korea, comprising more than 1,399 government and private research institutes, startups, and venture companies.